-- The MMU recommends that there be an explicit requirement that Capacity Resource offers in the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units.
-(Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that clear, explicit operational protocols be defined for recalling the energy output of Capacity Resources when PJM is in an emergency condition.
-PJM has modified these protocols, but they need additional clarification and operational details.
-(Priority: Low.
-First reported 2010.
+- The MMU also recommends changing the RPM solution methodology to define variables for the nesting relationships in the BRA optimization model directly rather than employing the current iterative approach, in order to improve the efficiency and stability.
+(Priority: Medium.
+First reported 2014.
 Status: Not adopted.) - The MMU recommends improvements to the performance incentive requirements of RPM: - The MMU recommends that Generation Capacity Resources be paid on the basis of whether they produce energy when called upon during any of the hours defined as critical.
 One hundred percent of capacity market revenue should be at risk rather than only fifty percent.
 (Priority: High.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that a unit which is not capable of supplying energy consistent with its day-ahead offer should reflect an appropriate outage.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that a unit which is not capable of supplying energy consistent with its day-ahead offer should reflect an appropriate outage.
 (Priority: Medium.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM eliminate all OMC outages from the calculation of forced outage rates used for any purpose in the PJM Capacity Market.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that PJM eliminate all OMC outages from the calculation of forced outage rates used for any purpose in the PJM Capacity Market.
 (Priority: Medium.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM eliminate the broad exception related to lack of gas during the winter period for single-fuel, natural gas-fired units.14 (Priority: Medium.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that PJM eliminate the broad exception related to lack of gas during the winter period for single-fuel, natural gas-fired units.
+(Priority: Medium.
 First reported 2013.
-Status: Not adopted.)
+Status: Not adopted.
+Pending before FERC.)